Production

 Productivity

 A multi-year improvement programme was introduced in production.
 The name of this programme is “Production OC 2025” with its focus placed on work and communication processes as well as on organising cooperative work.
 Objectives: To increase employees’ motivation and competencies and to trigger continuous improvement processes.
-The programme was introduced at the Uelzen site in 2016, Bismark followed in 2017, and the plan is to introduce this in Ratzeburg in 2021.
+The programme was introduced at the Uelzen site in 2016, Bismark followed in 2017 and in Ratzeburg the introduction took place in 2022.

 Please answer the following five short questions to let us know your opinions.